simplicateca/craft4-matrix-conditionals/README.md

 ## Getting Started

 1) Save the `matrix-conditionals.twig` file from this repository to a location in your `cms/templates` directory.
-2) Configure the JavaScript at the top of the twig file to describe your conditional rules and actions based on the configuration information in these instructions.
+2) Configure the JavaScript at the top of the twig file to describe your conditional rules and actions based on the configuration settings documentation.
-3) Any time you add a matrix field to the field layout for an entry type (and you want to set condition for some of its fields), add a `Template UI Element` below the matrix field that references the `matrix-conditionals.twig` file you saved in step 1.
+3) Any time you add a matrix field to the field layout for an entry type (and you want to set conditions for some of its fields), add a `Template UI Element` below the matrix field that references your `matrix-conditionals.twig` file.

 ![Adding the matrix-conditionals.twig file as a Template UI Element in your Entry Type Field Layout](https://simplicate.nyc3.digitaloceanspaces.com/simplicate/assets/site/images/github/twig-conditionals/install.jpg)